Infinity Guitar Works

 Seymour Duncan

-Seth hadn’t been retired for a full year before one of the next generation of pickup manufactures would come calling.
-By the mid 70’s a few aftermarket pickup manufactures had started to gain a lot of credibility within the music industry.
+Seth hadn’t been retired for a full year before one of the next generation of pickup manufacturers would come calling.
+By the mid 70’s a few aftermarket pickup manufacturers had started to gain a lot of credibility within the music industry.
 One of the biggest names was Seymour Duncan.

 Seth Lover and Seymour Duncan